Real-Time Detectors for Digital and Physical Adversarial Inputs to Perception Systems: Introduction

 \subsection{Evaluation: Scalability \& Detection Performance}

-We evaluate VisionGuard on the MNIST, CIFAR10, and ImageNet datasets and we show that, unlike relevant works, it is very computationally light in terms of runtime and memory requirements, even when it is applied to large-scale datasets, such as ImageNet; therefore, it can be employed in real-time applications that may also involve large-scale image spaces.
-We provide extensive comparisons that show that VisionGuard outperforms similar detectors \cite{meng2017magnet,feinman2017detecting,jha2018detecting} both in terms of scalability and detection performance.
+We evaluate VG against digital attacks on the MNIST, CIFAR10, and ImageNet datasets and we show that, unlike relevant works, it is very computationally light in terms of runtime and memory requirements, even when it is applied to large-scale datasets, such as ImageNet; therefore, it can be employed in real-time applications that may also involve large-scale image spaces.
+The latter is also demonstrated in a drive-by experiment with clean and physically attacked traffic signs.
+Moreover, to evaluate the detection performance of VG against physical attacks, we propose the first dataset, called AdvNet, with clean and physically attacked traffic sign images using the $\text{RP}_2$ attack \cite{eykholt2018robust}.
+We provide extensive comparisons that show that VG outperforms similar detectors \cite{meng2017magnet,feinman2017detecting,jha2018detecting} both in terms of scalability and detection performance.